 Moltke Harbour – Located in Royal Bay, this scenic spot gives you the chance to see the huge king penguin colony that lives here.
-This bay was also the site of the astronomical station where a German expedition using the vessel SMS Moltke observed the Venus transit in 1882.

 Day 17 – 20

 A pleasant tailwind often accompanies the vessel through the westerlies, and on both sides of the Antarctic Convergence, you might see large numbers of Antarctic and sub-Antarctic seabirds.
-If the conditions are right, you can also observe the stars changing position as we travel north.

 Today we plan to approach Gough Island for a Zodiac cruise in Quest Bay, if the weather permits.
 Here you might see northern rockhopper penguins and sub-Antarctic fur seals.
 In previous years, it has been possible for us to circumnavigate most of Gough Island’s 33-mile circumference, taking in this area’s splendid scenery and abundant wildlife.